How to Apply & Accept your Aid?

 How many credits must I take?

 Students must be enrolled at least half-time to be eligible for federal student aid.
-This means you must take at least 4 credits in the summer and 5 credits for the fall and spring semesters.
-Please note that these minimums are for financial aid purposes, and may vary if you are applying for residency credit in the summer.
+This means that JD students must take at least 4 credits in the summer and 5 credits for the fall and spring semesters.
+MSJ and LLM students must take at least 3 credits in the summer and 5 credits in each the fall and spring semesters.
+Please note that these minimums are for financial aid purposes, and may vary if you are applying for residency credit in the summer (JD students).

 What type of aid may I receive if I enroll for 4 credits?